 Integrated gravel guards make sure any debris stays out of your Hodgman Caster.
 The Hodgman also feature a reach-through handwarmer pocket that is hidden behind the large storm pocket to hold your essentials such as a fly box.
 A D-ring on the back allows for the attachment of a landing net for example when fishing for sea trout.

-The Caddis 3.5mm Bootfoot come with several thought-through features.
+The Caddis 3.5mm Bootfoot Wader Neoprene come with several thought-through features.
 They feature two large D-rings on the front of each shoulder strap to attach extra gear.
 The handwarmer pocket has an integrated drainage hole in case you need to wade deep.

 The back of the Caddis 3.5mm Bootfoot is cut high for ultimate deep-wading capabilities.
 Padded knees provide extra comfort.
 The integrated boots of the Caddis 3.5mm Bootfoot come with a 200 gr Thinsulate insulation for extra warmth when standing in cold water for longer periods of time.

-As you can see from the products we reviewed above, neoprene waders come in all sorts of styles.
+As you can see from the products we reviewed above, neoprene ones come in all sorts of styles.
 The most basic choice you have to make is between stockingfoot (you need a pair of wading boots) and bootfoot waders where the boots are integrated into the waders.

-You should also think about the thickness of your neoprene waders.
+You should also think about the thickness of your waders.
 Most often these waders range from 3mm to 5mm.
 The thicker the neoprene, the warmer the waders as a rule of thumb.

 Read more of our Gear Guides here: